Skip to main content

 Setting Up Environment Variables

-1. Open ~/.bash_profile in your prefered text editor.
+1. Open ~/.bash_profile or ~/.zshrc in your preferred text editor.

 2. Add the variables